-County Sligo in the West of Ireland is known as Yeats Country.
+County Sligo, a foodie destination in the West of Ireland, is known as Yeats Country.
 This patch of coast along the Wild Atlantic Way features prominently in the poetry of W.B.
 Yeats who spent his childhood holidays in Sligo.
 We visited Sligo for a 3-day weekend in August.
-I thought I'd share my impressions of Sligo, one of the most remote parts of Ireland, through the lens of Yeats' poems.
+I thought I'd share my impressions of Sligo, one of the most remote parts of Ireland, through the lens of W.B Yeats quotes and poetry.

 On the Shores of Lough Key